maxdiluca/massimilianodiluca/content/research-topic/computational-modelling/index.md

 subtitle: Formal models of perception, timing, movement, and interaction
 topic_label: computational modelling
 topic_tag: computational modelling
+key_questions:
+  - How can formal models explain perceptual decisions, cue integration, timing, and movement?
+  - Which assumptions about uncertainty, delay, priors, and evidence accumulation predict behaviour?
+  - How can simulation and data analysis support haptic rendering, XR datasets, and experimental design?
+  - How do models connect basic perceptual theory with usable interactive systems?
 funding:
   - EXPLORA
   - Input Vault